wengzehang/CAPGrasp/README.md

-# CAPGrasp: An SO(2) Equivariant Continuous Approach-Constrained Generative Grasp Sampler
+# CAPGrasp: An R3 x SO(2) Equivariant Continuous Approach-Constrained Generative Grasp Sampler

 This repository contains the PyTorch implementation of CAPGrasp.
 We offer tools such as the CAPGrasp Sampler, Evaluator, and constrained grasp refinement, along with pre-trained models.
 Additionally, we provide the object set and grasp dataset essential for training.